MoonDevelopmentsLLC/AstalaMail/README.md

 A: Maintained as long as MoonDevelopments is around or a community is there for it.

 📜 License <br>
-Open-Source, any project using the code must be open source as well.
-Please introduce the project too me so I can check it out :) moon@moonala.com .
+Open-Source, any project using the code must be open source as well and give an attribution to Moonala.com Please introduce the project too me so I can check it out :) moon@moonala.com .